JacoboC22/Coefficients_for_Power_BI_Danone/README.md

-# 📊 Seasonality Coefficients Calculation
+# Seasonality Coefficients Calculation

 A data engineering & analytics pipeline built at **Danone** to calculate standardized **seasonality coefficients** for global sell-out sales data, across multiple business scopes (Dairy, Plant-Based, Waters, and Specialized Nutrition), feeding a downstream Power BI reporting layer.

+> ⚠️ **Note:** This is a generalized, anonymized version of an internal Danone project.
+All database connection details, credentials, internal table names, and personal file paths have been removed or replaced with generic placeholders.
+No real sales figures or proprietary business results are included — this repository showcases the **methodology and code only**.

-## 📌 Project Overview
+## Project Overview

 Different business categories sell at different paces throughout the year — some peak in summer (e.g., waters), others have steady demand (e.g., dairy staples).
 To make volume/value forecasts and targets comparable and realistic across categories and countries, this project computes a **seasonality coefficient per period, per business "grain"** (country × category combination), based on rolling 3-month (L3M) sales weighted against full-year historical totals.

 The pipeline pulls raw sell-out data from a cloud data warehouse, applies business-scope-specific data preparation rules, calculates coefficients with year-completeness validation, and exports a consolidated, Power BI-ready output table.

-> ⚠️ **Note:** This is a generalized, anonymized version of an internal Danone project.
-All database connection details, credentials, internal table names, and personal file paths have been removed or replaced with generic placeholders.
-No real sales figures or proprietary business results are included — this repository showcases the **methodology and code only**.

-## 🎯 Objectives
+## Objectives

 - Consolidate global sell-out data across five business scopes (**Dairy, Plant-Based, Waters, Specialized Nutrition - Early Life, Specialized Nutrition - Pediatrics/Allergy**) into a single analytical base.
 - Define a consistent **"grain"** (the unit of analysis: country + category combination) per business scope, handling scope-specific edge cases.